Livros

 There is quality when a product is “good enough” to meet the user’s needs at an “acceptable price” (cost-benefit).

-“– Wait… But the authors of these definitions are ‘others’ – not Garvin.
-So how can he be called the creator of the ‘5 Approaches’?”
-There’s no issue here.
 These definitions were selected by Garvin himself – who conducted his study by observing different interest groups.
 The authors cited represent those groups.
-So, it’s only logical to derive the definitions from their representatives.